junxit/us-congress-bills-110/metadata.md

 - 2007-07-18 — Placed on the Union Calendar, Calendar No. 149.
 - 2007-07-18 — Reported (Amended) by the Committee on Education and Labor.
 H. Rept.
 110-239.
 - 2007-07-18 — Reported (Amended) by the Committee on Education and Labor.
 H. Rept.
 110-239.
+- 2007-09-25 — Rules Committee Resolution H. Res.
+678 Reported to House.
+Rule provides for consideration of H.R.
+2693 with 1 hour of general debate.
+Previous question shall be considered as ordered without intervening motions except motion to recommit with or without instructions.
+Measure will be considered read.
+Specified amendments are in order.
+- 2007-09-26 — Amendment (A001) offered by Mr. George Miller. (consideration: CR H10928-10929; text: CR H10928)
+- 2007-09-26 — Amendment (A002) offered by Mr. Wilson (SC). (consideration: CR H10929-10931; text: CR H10929)
+- 2007-09-26 — Amendment agreed to Committee of the Whole
+- 2007-09-26 — Amendment failed in Committee of the Whole
+- 2007-09-26 — Considered under the provisions of rule H. Res.
+678. (consideration: CR H10920-10932)
+- 2007-09-26 — DEBATE - Pursuant to the provisions of H.Res.
+678, the Committee of the Whole proceeded with 10 minutes of debate on the George Miller (CA) amendment.
+- 2007-09-26 — DEBATE - Pursuant to the provisions of H.Res.
+678, the Committee of the Whole proceeded with 10 minutes of debate on the Wilson (SC) amendment.
+- 2007-09-26 — GENERAL DEBATE - The Committee of the Whole proceeded with one hour of general debate on H.R.
+2693.
+- 2007-09-26 — House amendment agreed to: On agreeing to the Miller, George amendment (A001) Agreed to by voice vote.
+- 2007-09-26 — House amendment not agreed to: On agreeing to the Wilson (SC) amendment (A002) Failed by recorded vote: 189 - 233 (Roll no. 912).
+- 2007-09-26 — House amendment offered
+- 2007-09-26 — House amendment offered
+- 2007-09-26 — House amendment offered/reported by : Amendment (A001) offered by Mr. George Miller.(consideration: CR H10928-10929; text: CR H10928)
+- 2007-09-26 — House amendment offered/reported by : Amendment (A002) offered by Mr. Wilson (SC).(consideration: CR H10929-10931; text: CR H10929)
+- 2007-09-26 — House resolved itself into the Committee of the Whole House on the state of the Union pursuant to H. Res.
+678 and Rule XVIII.
+- 2007-09-26 — Motion to reconsider laid on the table Agreed to without objection.
+- 2007-09-26 — On agreeing to the Miller, George amendment (A001) Agreed to by voice vote.
+- 2007-09-26 — On agreeing to the Wilson (SC) amendment (A002) Failed by recorded vote: 189 - 233 (Roll no. 912).
+- 2007-09-26 — On passage Passed by the Yeas and Nays: 260 - 154, 2 Present (Roll no. 913).
+- 2007-09-26 — Passed/agreed to in House: On passage Passed by the Yeas and Nays: 260 - 154, 2 Present (Roll no. 913).
+- 2007-09-26 — Roll call votes on amendments in House
+- 2007-09-26 — Rule H. Res.
+678 passed House.
+- 2007-09-26 — Rule provides for consideration of H.R.
+2693 with 1 hour of general debate.
+Previous question shall be considered as ordered without intervening motions except motion to recommit with or without instructions.
+Measure will be considered read.
+Specified amendments are in order.
+- 2007-09-26 — The House adopted the amendment in the nature of a substitute as agreed to by the Committee of the Whole House on the state of the Union. (text: CR H10928)
+- 2007-09-26 — The House rose from the Committee of the Whole House on the state of the Union to report H.R.
+2693.
+- 2007-09-26 — The Speaker designated the Honorable Dennis A. Cardoza to act as Chairman of the Committee.
+- 2007-09-26 — The previous question was ordered pursuant to the rule. (consideration: CR H10931)